justeslam/offsec2/checklists/ad.md

 ## AD Checklist - Remote Enumeration

+Got so sick of running all other the place for commands and variation of them.
 Run through all of the relevant ports' mds.
-All privilege escalation and local enumeration is is windows-enumeration.md.
+All windows os privilege escalation and local enumeration is is windows-enumeration.md.

 sprayhound
 https://github.com/lkarlslund/Adalanche/releases